Georgia O’ Keeffe, 1956.

 photo by Yousuf Karsh

-drawings + paintings by heather ripley + a lot of art not by her. you know, art works.
+drawings + paintings by heather ripley + art not by her that she likes. art works.

 If any artist ever followed her own vision, no matter where it took her, it was Georgia O’Keeffe.